How to Improve Passenger Flow in Airport Terminals

 To deliver the best possible passenger experience, you need a deep understanding of passengers and their journey through your airport.

-By using digital signage technology, passengers can quickly locate their gate and time for arrival or departure in even the busiest of airports.
-By using this technology effectively, airport terminals and waiting areas are able to display messages in real time, with updates occurring as needed for gate changes, shuttle delays and wait times.
-Updating arrival and departure boards as quickly as possible when information becomes available helps passengers get to where they’re going in an efficient manner.
+Airport terminals and waiting areas display digital messages with updates occurring as needed for gate changes, shuttle delays and wait times.
+Keeping information updated helps passengers get to where they’re going in an efficient manner.

-As digitization and remodeling occur in airports to keep up with traffic increases, digital signage can offer clear and simple wayfinding.
+Digital signage also offers clear and simple wayfinding even as pathing changes over time.
 When walkways, escalators and elevators are out of service, digital signage can provide detour directions.
 When a certain project is completed, updating the signage is as simple as logging into a central software tool and implementing the changes.
 In addition, building automation system data can be used to provide instructions to passengers for managing service outages such as elevators or escalators.

 Dynamic messaging can also help with passenger flow and general satisfaction.
 Next train countdowns and average wait times for security or baggage claim can help make guiding your travelers through the airport as simple as possible, while lessening stress because they know exactly what to expect.